shrikrishnalolla/Random_Forest_Titanic_Dataset/README.md

 ![Random Forest](https://miro.medium.com/max/500/1*VHDtVaDPNepRglIAv72BFg.jpeg)

+The main objective of this repository was to learn the Random forest algorithm rather than focus on accuracy.
+This is also my first kaggle submission!
 The model achieves a score of 0.7799 on kaggle.The language used was python.